 But there’s something different about this school library.

-The librarians are responsible for issuing books, restocking and keeping the shelves well ordered, issuing returns notices and making reservations for popular titles.
+The librarians (Year 8) are fully responsible for issuing books, restocking and keeping the shelves well ordered, presenting returns notices and making reservations for popular titles.

 There’s plenty of choice.
 The library houses some 5,000 books – everything from the classics to popular contemporary titles and non-fiction.